GET FIRED UP ABOUT SAVINGS

 - Install a programmable thermostat.
 Customers with heat pumps should use programmable thermostats or gradually change their settings to avoid putting the heat pump into costly emergency heating mode.

-- If you use a programmable thermostat, lower the thermostat during the day when no one is home and even lower overnight while you are sleeping.
+- If you use a programmable thermostat, lower the thermostat during the day when no one is home, and set it even lower overnight while you are sleeping.